Ernst Troeltsch: Principle of analogy

-This principle pertains to averting the historian from applying anachronism to the past.
-Troeltsch understood that the probability in the former principle cannot be validated unless it is a historian's present situation, when assessing the probability, is not radically different from the past.
-In that, Troeltsch expects that human nature has been fairly constant throughout time, but that clause is still included as a form of accountability for the historian's narrative.
+Historians often think in analogies, which leads them to make anachronistic claims about the past.
+Troeltsch argued that the probability of analogies cannot usually be validated.
+He presented human nature as being fairly constant throughout time.

 Principle of correlation

 In regard to historical events, Troeltsch determined that humanity's historical life is interdependent upon each individual.
 Since the cumulative actions of individuals create historical events, there is a causal nature to all events that create an effect.
 Any radical event, the historian should assume, affected the historical nexus immediately surrounding that event.
 Troeltsch determines that in historical explanation, it is important to include antecedents and consequences of events in an effort to maintain historical events in their conditioned time and space.

 Politics

 Troeltsch was politically a classical liberal and served as a member of the Parliament of the Grand Duchy of Baden.
 In 1918, he joined the German Democratic Party (DDP).
 He strongly supported Germany's role in World War I: "Yesterday we took up arms.
-Listen to the ethos that resounds in the splendour of heroism: To your weapons, To your weapons!"
+Listen to the ethos that resounds in the splendour of heroism: To your weapons, to your weapons!"